MRI-Guided Biopsies or Biopsy

 Your MRI-guided breast biopsy at DeKalb Medical will be done as an outpatient procedure.
 Unless you are told otherwise, you may follow your regular daily routine and take medications as usual.

 The procedure does require an injection of contrast into your bloodstream.
 The radiologist or technologist may ask if you have allergies of any kind, such as allergy to iodine or x-ray contrast material, drugs, food, the environment or asthma.
 However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause side effects or an allergic reaction.
 The radiologist also should know if you have any serious health problems or if you have recently had surgery.
 Some conditions, such as severe kidney disease, may prevent you from being given contrast material for an MRI.

-You may be asked to wear a gown during the exam, or you may be allowed to wear your own clothing if it is loose-fitting and has no metal fasteners.
+You will be asked to wear a gown during the exam.
 You will be awake during your biopsy and should have little or no discomfort.
 Most women report little or no pain and no scarring on the breast.
 Some women find that the major discomfort of the procedure is from lying on their stomach for the length of the procedure, which can be reduced by strategically placed cushions.

 You must remain still while the biopsy is performed.

 When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
 The area will become numb within a short time.
 You may feel some pressure when the biopsy needle is inserted.
 As tissue samples are taken, you will hear clicks from the sampling instrument.

 After your MRI-Guided Biopsy